lucaleonect/nqa_server/README.md

 │   ├── h_vector.npy
 │   ├── g_vector.npy
 │   └── study_request.json
-└── studies/<job_id>/
+└── studies/<study_name>/
     ├── optuna_db.db
     ├── test_<trial>/
     └── inputs/
 ```

-Jobs and studies share the same identifier, making it easy to match uploads with completed runs.
-When you download a finished job from the UI the zip contains the corresponding `studies/<job_id>` directory.
+By default the study directory is named after the job ID; supplying a custom study name in the upload form stores results under `studies/<your-name>`.
+When you download a finished job from the UI the zip contains the corresponding study directory.

 ## Architecture Overview
 At runtime four containers collaborate: